 This surplus of streaming services poses a bigger problem than the likelihood that I'll transpose their names at some point.
 (Huflix?
 Disney Prime?
 HBO Mapple Plus?)
 With the exception of NBCUniversal's ad-supported streaming service, all of these outfits are expecting money — my money — in exchange for delivering on-demand content to my home.

 And that's their right.
 But as a cord-cutter who cancelled his Comcast cable service a few months back and continues to bask in the glow of spending far less money on TV each month, I'm unwilling to see those savings get eaten away, bit by bit, as each streaming service tries to claim its slice of my discretionary income.
-I've got to decide which of these services are worth paying for.
+(Cable companies are even offering their own to cord-cutters, such as Spectrum Streaming) I've got to decide which of these services are worth paying for.
 And I suspect you do, too.

 I currently subscribe to Netflix, get Amazon Prime Video as part of my Prime membership and watch the ad-supported tier of Hulu, thanks to a complimentary subscription that comes with my wife's Spotify Premium account.
 I'd like to keep my streaming services budget at the $35 or so I’m currently paying out.
 So if any of these new services tickle my fancy, I'm going to have to figure out what to keep and what to drop.